-Figure 12.
-LMZ14202 Evaluation Board Conducted EMI Measurement With Filter
+FIGURE 10.
+LMZ14202 Evaluation Board Conducted EMI Measurement Without Filter (a) and With Filter (b).

 In most cases LC design will benefit from iteration.
 In these examples, the SMPS system now passes required conducted compliance levels.

 The EMI measurements shown in this document are obtained using a Line Impedance Stabilization Network (LISN).
 The details of a LISN are discussed in the next section.